 Characteristics of Pontoon Boats

-A pontoon boat is a rectangular vessel that is fenced in with high rails.
+A pontoon boat is a rectangular vessel fenced in with high rails.
 It has a flat deck that lies upon two hollow aluminum tubes.
 With an average length of 20 feet, these boats are like floating living rooms, aka ‘pleasure boats.’

 Pros of Pontoon Boats